alexiscolin/hepic-app/README.md

 #### generals

 Components are the heart of Hepic app.
 They are dedicated to be the MVC pattern of the app.
 Every components is focused on just only one task.
-A component module hosts other sub-components and those files:
+A component module always hosts other sub-components and those files:

 - `index.vue` - module bundler - Mandatory
 - `script.js` - logical part of the component (ES6 - Linted) - *Mandatory*